derrickholleman/thinkful-stuff/Project-_Local_Library-_Qualified_Assignment-Derrick_Holleman-Solution/docs/function-instructions.md

 The `getMostCommonGenres()` function in `public/src/home.js` has a single parameter:

-- An array of books.
+- An array of book objects.

 It returns an array containing five objects or fewer that represents the most common occurring genres, ordered from most common to least.